Louisiana Draft Restoration Plan for Birds and Wetlands, Coastal, and Nearshore Habitat

 Update: Information from the September 3 webinar is now available below.

-The Louisiana Trustee Implementation Group has released its Draft Restoration Plan and Environmental Assessment #7: Wetlands, Coastal, and Nearshore Habitats, and Birds (PDF, 299 pages).
-We will accept comments through September 22, 2020, and we're holding a public webinar on September 3.
-More information about how to submit public comment and attend the webinar is below.
+The Louisiana Trustee Implementation Group released its Draft Restoration Plan and Environmental Assessment #7: Wetlands, Coastal, and Nearshore Habitats, and Birds (PDF, 299 pages).
+We accepted comments through September 22, 2020, and held a public webinar on September 3.
+More information about the public comment period the webinar are below.